 Just because you’re turning 65 doesn’t mean you have to retire.

-Maybe you’re still earning a great living and don’t need to withdraw from your investment portfolio.
+- Keep earning if you can: If you’re still earning a great living, there’s no need to withdraw from your investment portfolio.
+Let it grow while you focus on building your income.

 Fundamentals.
 They’re crucial for success in everything you do.
 Whether you’re building a home, learning jiu-jitsu, or whipping up a marinade for your steak, specific criteria must be met.